spryker/spryker-docs/docs/scos/dev/back-end-development/zed/persistence-layer/query-container/implementing-a-query-container.md

 There are some conventions which should be followed here:

 * All methods have the prefix `query*()`.
-* All public methods are exposed in the related interface (e.g. `MyBundleQueryContainerInterface`).
+* All public methods are exposed in the related interface—for example, `MyBundleQueryContainerInterface`.
 * Queries are returned unterminated, so that the user can add restrictions (limit, offset) and can choose how to terminate (`count()`, `find()`, `findAll()`).
 * Query containers do not access higher layers.
 So no usage of a facade here.
 * Query containers do not contain any logic which is not needed to build queries.